 Can You Get Back To Normal After Depersonalization?

-Depersonalization tends to have lots of scary thoughts and fears associated with it.
+Depersonalization and Derealization tend to have lots of scary thoughts and fears associated with them.
 But one of the most frightening prospects of all is that the condition has somehow changed you fundamentally, and irreparably, as a person.

 You might worry that: